 When it comes to reading glasses, most people make a trip to their local drugstore to pick up a pair of readers.
-While that solution is quick and easy, your over-the-counter (OTC) ‘cheaters’ may not be exactly what your eyes need.
-So, what are the real benefits of ordering prescription reading glasses versus wearing OTC readers?
+While that solution is quick and easy, they aren’t always the best option for your eyes.
+So, what are the real benefits of ordering non-prescription reading glasses from Zenni versus wearing OTC readers you find in drug stores and department stores?
 Read on to find out.

 If your doctor does not give you a separate reading prescription at your eye exam, it’s easy to calculate yourself as long as you have your distance prescription with a noted “ADD” value.
 Simply add the “ADD” value to your distance “Sphere” (SPH) in each eye.
 This will be your new reading “Sphere” power in each eye.
 Your “Cylinder” (CYL) and “Axis” values will stay the same.